Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Experiments

 The model has several parameters that determine the acceleration output based on the scene information.
 Here, $v_{\mathrm{des}}$ refers to the free speed velocity, $d_{\mathrm{min}}$ refers to the minimum allowable separation between the ego and leader vehicle, $\tau$ refers to the minimum time separation allowable between ego and leader vehicle, $a_{\mathrm{max}}$ and $b_{\mathrm{pref}}$ refer to the limits on the acceleration and deceleration, respectively.

-For the lateral motion, MOBIL~\cite{kesting2007general} is used to select the desired lane, with a proportional controller used to track the lane centerline.
-A small amount of noise is added to both the lateral and longitudinal accelerations to make the controller nondeterministic.
+For lateral motion, MOBIL~\citep{kesting2007general} is used to select the desired lane, with a proportional controller used to track the lane centerline.
+We add noise to both the lateral and longitudinal accelerations to make the controller nondeterministic.

 To extract the metrics of driving performance, the ego vehicle is driven using a bicycle model with acceleration and turn rate sampled from the policy network. \Cref{fig:rmse_single} shows the discrepancy between rollouts and the ground truth demonstration through root mean square error metrics.